Thaddeus Ross (Marvel Cinematic Universe): Special effects and VFX

 In Captain America: Brave New World, Ross's transformation into the Red Hulk required motion capture and visual effects (VFX) technology, which Ford embraced after having utilised de-aging effects for his role in Indiana Jones and the Dial of Destiny (2023).
-The visual development team for Red Hulk was led by Ryan Meinerding alongside the New Zealand–based digital VFX company, Wētā FX.
-Wētā FX was involved in making Red Hulk resemble Ford with CGI, which required filming him giving an "angry performance" at Trilith Studios.
+The visual development team for the Red Hulk was led by Ryan Meinerding alongside the New Zealand–based digital VFX company, Wētā FX.
+The team at Wētā was involved in making Red Hulk resemble Ford with CGI.
+They scanned Ford's face to enhance the Red Hulk's visual effects including scaled proportions of his eyes, nose and mouth.
+This also required filming him giving an "angry performance" at Trilith Studios.
 Speaking to Variety, Ford noted that the motion capture process required him to be "an idiot for money, which [he had] done before".
 He clarified that he did not mean to "disparage" it, but added that "you have to do certain things that normally your mother would not want you to do — or your acting coach, if you had one", but noted that he had fun doing so.
+Describing the process, Wētā visual effects supervisor Dan Cox praised Ford saying that he was "all in that morning".

-While the VFX for Banner's green Hulk was based on apes and gorillas, Ford's Red Hulk was based on a bear, with Onah stating that they wanted Red Hulk "to have a slightly different posture" and a "different way he held his chest out".
+Alessandro Ongaro, the film's visual effects supervisor, called the Red Hulk one of the most "complex characters that Wētā FX has ever done", naming Cox and animation supervisor Sidney Kombo-Kintombo as responsible for the character's "phenomenal previs, postvis and animation".
+On the character's design, Cox noted that Onah did not want the Red Hulk to be a copy or color-swapped version of the Hulk but rather appear more tactical and methodical due to Ross's military background.
+While the VFX for Mark Ruffalo's green Hulk was based on apes and gorillas, Ford's Red Hulk was based on a bear with Onah stating that they wanted him "to have a slightly different posture" and a "different way he held his chest out".
 Wētā FX brought in a bodybuilder as reference to see how Red Hulk's muscles would move.
 They also utilised their "Loki state machine" to model a new high-resolution muscle set, and to help show "bones breaking, reforming, driving under the skin, vein detail, and clothes ripping and disintegrating".
-Onah noted that a key inspiration for Red Hulk's transformation was An American Werewolf in London (1981).
+Ongaro explained that initially they wanted the transformation to be a "little more disgusting" with "skin tearing and breaking on his hand" alongside "bones popping off", but that it would have broken the "peacefulness" the scene was trying to portray.
+Onah noted that a key inspiration for the Red Hulk's transformation was An American Werewolf in London (1981).